-(Orfanato Valle de los Angeles)
+Orfanato Valle de los Angeles

 In October and November 2016, Caring Crew hosted the first Camp Angel.
 Camp Angel began as a three week camp to provide the high risk children an opportunity to stay at Valle.
 The camp included sports, crafts and motivational speakers for 65 children aged 7 to 17.
-Weekly field trips to Antigua, the Guatemala City Zoo, and the famous Magnificent Kite Festival of Sumpango for Day of the Dead provided opportunities for the children to broaden their horizon.
+Weekly field trips to Antigua, the Guatemala City Zoo, and the famous Magnificent Kite Festival of Sumpango for Day of the Dead provided opportunities for the children to broaden their horizons.

 The 30 Caring Crew volunteers lived on site in one-week rotations serving as a positive and caring mentors for these orphans.
 In addition, volunteers participated in food deliveries to families who live in Guatemala's red zone, which is home to some families of the children at Valle.